Amazon Kindle Scribe vs ReMarkable 2: What's the difference?

 If what you're after primarily is a tool to get you access to Drive and Dropbox files, and something designed to replace your many different journals, to-do lists, diaries and notebooks, the ReMarkable is a great option.
 It's also lighter and thinner than the Kindle Scribe.

-Amazon's big advantages are the tie-in to the Kindle e-book store, support for audio and the LED front lit screen which means you can use it even when you're not in bright environment.
+Amazon's big advantages are the tie-in to the Kindle e-book store, support for audio and the LED front-lit screen which means you can use it even when you're not in a bright environment.
 ReMarkable's device requires light around you in order to be easily visible.
-Plus, you get a lot more storage space on the Amazon.
+Plus, you get a lot more storage space on the Amazon device.

-We suspect the Kindle will be the one that makes most sense to most buyers, but there's definitely appeal to ReMarkable's minimalist approach.
+We suspect the Kindle will be the one that makes the most sense to most buyers, but there's definitely appeal to ReMarkable's minimalist approach.